You can customize how FontLab glyph editing looks and works by going to Preferences > Editing:

 Force snap to guides»

 When turned off, a node snaps to a guide only at idle, when you stop your mouse move, so you can move nodes smoothly.
 But when it is on, the node will snap when the mouse moves, so it feels “harder”.

 Marquee selection selects nodes but not handles»

 You can turn this option on if you would like handles inside the marquee selection rectangle to be selected.
-Note that even when this option is turned off, handles between selected nodes are still selected.
-This allows you to select handles by themselves.
+Note that even when this option is turned off, handles between selected nodes are selected.

 Clicking on outline selects segment»

-Turn this option on to enable selecting a segment by clicking on that part of the outline.
+Turn this option on if you would like to be able to select a segment by clicking on the outline.
 When this option is off, you can still select a segment by Shift-clicking on it.